trufflesuite/truffle/src/features/compile/config.md

 #### Using Docker or native `solc` distributions

-Hey, did you know?
-Now you can use the Solidity Docker image or a natively installed distribution instead of the default [solc-js](https://www.npmjs.com/package/solc).
+Truffle also supports using the Solidity Docker image or a natively installed `solc` compiler.
+Using one of these distributions can provide a >3x speed improvement over the default [solc-js](https://www.npmjs.com/package/solc).

-This can provide a >3x speed improvement!

-Docker and native binary compilers process large contract sets faster than solc-js.
-If you're just compiling a few contracts at a time, the speedup isn't significant relative to the overhead of running a command (see below).
-The first time Truffle uses a Docker version there's a small delay as it caches the solc version string and a solcjs companion compiler.
-All subsequent runs should be at full speed.

-Times to `truffle compile` on a MacBook Air 1.8GHz, Node 8.11.1
+##### Speed Comparison

+Using Docker or native binaries provides a significant speed improvement, particularly when compiling a large number of files.

 | Project              | # files | solcjs | docker | bin |
 |----------------------|---------:| ------:|--------:|-----------:|